memgraph/docs/docs/reference-guide/enterprise-features.md

 ---

 Memgraph Enterprise Edition has features that are available only to those that have active license key.
-This features are related to logging features, user management and security.
+These features are related to logging features, user management and security.

 ## Enabling Memgraph Enterprise